-- 1. Geopolitical routing : preventing traffic from country A to country B to cross country C. In this case, we may use node administrative tags to encode geographical information (country).
-Path computation will be required to take into account node administrative tag to permit avoidance of nodes belonging to country C. - 2.
-Legacy node avoidance: in some specific cases, it is interesting for service-provider to force some traffic to avoid legacy nodes in the network.
-For example, legacy nodes may not be carrier class (no high availability), and service provider wants to ensure that critical traffic only uses nodes that are providing high availability.
+- 1. Geopolitical routing: preventing traffic from country A to country B to cross country C. In this case, we may use node administrative tags to encode geographical information (country).
+Path computation may be required to take into account node administrative tag to permit avoidance of nodes belonging to country C. - 2.
+Legacy node avoidance: in some specific cases, it is interesting for a service-provider to force some traffic to avoid legacy nodes in the network.
+For example, legacy nodes may not be carrier class (no high availability), and a service provider may want to ensure that critical traffic only uses nodes that are providing high availability.